Lake Gardens

 Lake Gardens has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project expected to affect this region: Learmonth Road Retail Hub, Ballarat Base Hospital Redevelopment, Western Highway Upgrade, and Duplication of Dyson Drive are key projects, with the following list detailing those likely to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified one major project likely to impact this region: Learmonth Road Retail Hub, Ballarat Base Hospital Redevelopment, Western Highway Upgrade, and Duplication of Dyson Drive are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.